stargate/stargate/DEV_GUIDE.md

 ## Running Tests

 Stargate includes a full suite of integration tests that can be ran in various ways.
-Some examples are
+Some examples are:

 Run only Cassandra 3.11 and Cassandra 4.0